mid2SUPAERO/LaTOM/src/install.md

-## Installation
+# Installation

-1. verify the required dependencies listed under **Dependencies**
-2. download the src folder
-3. do not modify the directory structure to maintain consistency with the defined relative paths
-4. run one of the scripts in the *Mains* subdirectory as described under **Run a simulation**
+All the scripts were successfully run and tested on Ubuntu 18.04 LTS with the packages listed in this file.

 ## Dependencies

-All the scripts were successfully run and tested on Ubuntu 18.04 LTS with the packages listed below.

-The scripts have the following dependencies:
+### Required packages:

 * Python 3.7.3 +
 * numpy 1.16.4 +